deco3500-2018/Untitled/README.md

  (Not sure because the prototype have not been used in Mac, but we built this)

 ## Use the prototype in Andorid Phone
-1. Download the file called CloudDogDemo4.apk from your Andorid Phone.
+1. Download the file called CloudDogDemo4.apk and Ardog.apk from your Andorid Phone.
 2. Install and run.